-The most popular car insurance companies are State Farm, Geico and Progressive, which service more than 120 million policies and have a combined market share of 42.1%.
-The next most popular car insurance companies are Allstate, USAA, Liberty Mutual, Farmers and Nationwide.
+The most popular car insurance companies are State Farm, Geico and Progressive, which service more than 120 million policies and have a combined market share of 43.1%.
+These companies are available in all 50 states and the District of Columbia.

 Together, these insurance providers were responsible for auto policies totaling nearly $185 billion in premiums during 2019, according to the Insurance Information Institute.
 They have been among the most used car insurance companies for at least the past five years.

 Progressive is so cheap because it offers a wide variety of discounts and gives consumers tools to acheive the best rates possible, such as Progressive's price comparison tool and their Name Your Price® program.
 A minimum coverage policy from Progressive costs an average of $54 per month, and Progressive premiums can be made even cheaper by taking advantage of discounts such as continuous insurance discount and paperless discount.
 Plus, Progressive rewards customer loyalty with discounts for insuring more than one car and bundling multiple policies, such as home and auto.… read full answer

 Average Monthly Rates for Progressive vs. Top Competitors